 Terre des hommes (Tdh) has been active in Burkina Faso since 1987 and carries out projects related to health, nutrition and child protection.
-In 2013, 500,000 people benefited from Tdh’s activities.
+In 2014, over 635,000 people benefitted from the activities of the delegation.

 Centered at -1.561593 12.238333 6

 • 425,000 children under 14 migrated in 2014 inside the country.

 • 102,444 children were identified as suffering from severe acute malnutrition.

 • 1 doctor for 23'450 habitants and 1 midwife for 12,702 mothers.